wiz-sec-public/namespacehound/README.md

 ## Overview - Kubernetes Multi-Tenancy
 Kubernetes users usually share clusters to meet the demands of multiple teams and multiple customers.
 As the number of users grow, the need in multi-tenant solution increases as well.
-There are two ways to handle mult-tenancy - either through dedicated cluster per team or by managing the shared access to the same cluster.
+There are two ways to handle multi-tenancy - either through dedicated cluster per team or by managing the shared access to the same cluster.
 In the latter case Kubernetes offers three mechanisms to achieve control plane isolation - through usage of namespaces, RBAC and quotas, with namespace isolation being a driving factor.

 ## Problem
 In the multi-tenant cluster scenario namespaces become a security isolation controls.
 For example, two teams sharing the same cluster with access to workloads with varying degree of sensitivity.
 Or company running SaaS service allocating container / pod for every customer.